Jim Ed Brown

-James Edward Brown (April 1, 1934 – June 11, 2015) was an American country singer-songwriter who achieved fame in the 1950s with his two sisters as a member of the Browns.
+James Edward Brown (April 1, 1934 – June 11, 2015) was an American country singer who achieved fame in the 1950s with his two sisters as a member of the Browns.
 He later had a successful solo career from 1965 to 1974, followed by a string of major duet hits with fellow country music vocalist Helen Cornelius, through 1981.
 Brown was also the host of the Country Music Greats Radio Show, a syndicated country music program from Nashville, Tennessee.
+Despite the physical resemblance he has no relation whatsoever to musician Jim E. Brown.

 Biography

 Jim Ed was born on April 1, 1934, in Sparkman, Arkansas, to Floyd and Birdie Brown.
 His parents owned a farm and his father also worked at a sawmill.
 As small children, Jim and his sisters, Maxine and Bonnie, moved with their parents to Pine Bluff, Arkansas.
 As young adults, the three siblings sang together and individually.
 This changed in 1954 when Jim Ed and Maxine signed a recording contract as a duo.
 They earned national recognition and a guest spot on Ernest Tubb's radio show for their humorous song "Looking Back To See", which hit the top ten and stayed on the charts through the summer of 1954.